KoxiDev/test-application/README.md

 I doubt this app will be ever that useful to install and use, since there are already many free calculators out there.
 But if someone does, then hey, I am not complaining!

+You can find the executable in `./bin/app.exe`, or you can compile it manually from the source code.

-The app itself is very basic and at the moment doesn't have any exciting features.
+As I stated before, the app itself is very basic and at the moment doesn't have any exciting features.
 However, as my knowledge about the Win32 API increases, I will be adding more features to the app.